daltondo/Supreme-ATC-Bot/README.md

 3. Navigate to the program file in terminal

-3. Run python3 bot.py in terminal
+3. Run python3 bot.py on command line

+4. To quit: press ctrl + c on command line for OSX

 # Necessary Libraries:
 Runs on Python 3.5